chibi-inc/gtmguy/content/blog/ai-product-and-marketing-tools-to-save-your-time.md

 ### **For Product Management** 📋
 1. **MVP Generator** ⚡
    Speed matters.
 Ship your product quickly with the help of GTMGuy’s MVP generator, designed to reduce your time to market.
+Learn more about [effective MVP planning with ChatGPT](https://gtmguy.ai/blog/chatgpt-for-product-managers#1-mvp-planning).

 2. **PRD Generator** 📝
    PRDs aren’t just for engineering—they help align every team.
 GTMGuy helps you generate clear, concise PRDs that bring everyone on the same page.